 Marchwood Power Station operates a combined-cycle gas turbine (CCGT) process to produce electricity.

-The hot exhaust gases from this process contain significant amounts of recoverable energy.
-The gases are passed through the heat recovery boiler to produce steam.
-The high pressure steam is then used to drive a steam turbine which generates further electricity.
+The hot exhaust gases from the gas turbines contain a lot of energy and these gases are passed through the heat recovery steam generator to produce steam.
+The high pressure steam is used to drive a steam turbine which generates further electricity.

 The waste gases are expelled to the atmosphere via the stack.

 Once the steam has driven the turbine it passes through a condenser to convert the steam to water and this is recycled through the heat recovery steam generator.
 The condenser requires large quantities of cooling water from the River Test which is discharged back to the river fractionally warmer.